BrendonONeill/BugTrackingAppV2/README.md

 - Delete user card feedback on UI.
 - Bug with cookie notice needed to fix the time to expire.

-## working on
+## Working on
-- Cleaning up UI on bug expanded card and comment section
-- Sorting out comments under bugs where they can add edit and remove comments.
+- Comment section under bugs.
+- Fixing up Cookie UI.
+- Updating nav with a new tab for recycling bin.
+- Added loading UI when logging in.
+- Recycling bin section where to restore bugs.

+## Extra features to add
 - Adding a project section to create new projects and find bugs to do with that project.
-- Recycling bin-like function that soft deletions go to for 30 days after which they are removed completely.
-- More UI added and more fields of information to display.

-# Reminder
-Update the delete timer back to 30 days.